sksamuel/samstack/README.md

 ## Modules

-* myservice-domain - place your domain classes here so they are shared between datastores and services
+* template-domain - place your domain classes here so they are shared between datastores and services
-* myservice-datastore - place your database or cache repositories here
+* template-datastore - place your database or cache repositories here
-* myservice-services - place your business logic here
+* template-services - place your business logic and endpoints here
-* myservice-endpoints - place your endpoints in here
+* template-client - create a reusable client here for internal services to use
-* myservice-app - an assembly module that builds a docker image for deployment.
+* template-app - an assembly module that builds a docker image for deployment.
 Config files and logging configuration lives here.

 ## Config